appleren-the-original/2019_Fall_Analysis_of_Algorithms_1_Homeworks/README.md

 # 2019_Fall_Analysis_of_Algorithms_1_Homeworks
-My solutions for the assignments of BLG 335E Analysis Of Algorithms Course.
+My solutions for all 3 of the assignments of BLG 335E Analysis Of Algorithms Course.